bcgov/sbc-mcap/src/examples/cobrowse/README.md

 If you clicked on the button and nothing happened there is a good chance that you are not using a public url to access this page.
 See the node above regarding using a public proxy

 The file `index.html` is the `"hello world"` equivalent of a CoBrowse.
 It contains the bare minimum to start a CoBrowse session.
 In this file is a single button with a `onClick` handler which will start a CoBrowse session.
+An optional floating "Get Live Help" button is also displayed.
 The asociated `index.js` file is loaded by `index.html` and handles initialization of CoBrowse.